-SCBGP funds go through State Departments of Agriculture.
-These departments may retain a portion of their total allocation for their own programming needs, but can also partner with nonprofit groups, community-based organizations, producers groups, or colleges and universities.
-In most states, moreover, a majority of the state funding allocation is made available as competitive grant funding.

-Applications by states should describe how they will use the funds to produce measurable outcomes for the specialty crop industry and/or the public as a whole rather than a single organization, institution, or individual.
-Grants to states can supplement existing programs or start new projects in areas including "buy local" campaigns, nutrition, product development, or research.
+SCBGP funds go through state departments of agriculture.
+These departments often partner with nonprofit groups, community-based organizations, producers groups, or colleges and universities.
+Applications by states should describe how the project potentially impacts and produces measurable outcomes for the specialty crop industry and/or the public rather than a single organization, institution, or individual.
+Grants can supplement existing programs or start new projects in areas including "buy local" campaigns, nutrition, product development, or research.